KonstantinMB/AdventureGame/README.md

 # AdventureGame
-A little console game, which helps me understand how to use the Map Inteface better.
+A little console game, which helped me understand:
+- How to use the Map Interface
+- Immutable classes
+- better understanding the OOP principle of Encapsulation